 Argentina Dove Hunting: It’s World Class

 Rancho Salvaje is a private hunting lodge with a full staff near a private dove roost.
 A short 20 minute drive to the field will put you under a sky filled with birds.
 The amount of doves you shoot will be determined by the number of times you want to pull the trigger.
-Argentina is famous for its dove hunting.
+Argentina is famous for hunting trips, especially dove hunting.
 It is not uncommon to see clouds of doves swarming over water, or flowing through the air like“a river” when the birds start moving between the field and the roost, undulating through the air like flowing water.

 We have clients who regularly shoot a thousand doves in a day, but an average shot can bag 500-800 doves in a day.
 Each hunter has a bird boy to keep your shell bag full, load your guns (if you are using two) so you can try for the “1000 Bird Club,” take pictures, count birds, and (most importantly) to pick up all those shells and dead doves for you.
 One reason for the world-class dove hunting in Argentina is the incredibly high number of cattle and other livestock, all of which are fed from seed crops such as corn, soy, sorghum, wheat, milo and sunflower.
 This creates a perfect environment: grain fields dotted with pothole lakes and no other hunters, for the abundance of doves.